gnocarroll/sqlite/README.md

 ## Final
 See the Final Presentation slide deck for our current progress.
 The build process is the same.
 We added ``final_presentation.test`` to the tests and implemented the r-tree index and partly utilized the r-tree index for the 3 different queries implemented for location types.

-## Milestone 3

-Similarly to Milestone 2, the slide deck is the best resource to consult for our progress.
-The build process remains the same and we have added ``milestone3.test`` which can be run in the same manner as ``milestone2.test`` and contains tests for our new functionality.
-We have still not dealt with the issue of debug asserts so you will have to do a release build.
-However, with a release build we have again confirmed using a large existing test suite that we have not broke any of the existing functionality of SQLite.

-## Milestone 2

-See the Milestone 2 slide deck for our current progress.
-The build process for the project is not different from the original SQLite build process, and the instructions already provided by SQLite can be followed.
-However, note that we are still ironing out some issues with a debug build and the additional ``assert()`` calls SQLite adds in that case so at this point we have only guaranteed that a release build will work with our new features (the build instructions in this README describe how to run configure to do a debug vs. release build).
-We will be working to rectify this as soon as we can.

-See the testing section in the original SQLite README (which is below our additions here at the top) for how to run tests.
-We have added a test file ``milestone2.test`` to the test directory which tests the simple POINT functionality implemented for milestone 2.
-It can be run individually in the same manner as other individual tests.
-Namely, make the ``textfixture`` executable and then run it with our file as the argument.

-We also ran the ``quicktest`` test suite provided by SQLite to help confirm that our modifications for milestone 2 have not broken any existing functionality.
-All roughly 395,000 test cases in that test suite still pass so it seems like we did not break any of the existing functionality.

 Below this is the unmodified text from SQLite's full README.

 <h1 align="center">SQLite Source Repository</h1>